BeanstalkFarms/Beanstalk-Dune/src/datasources/storage/README.md

 ## Where to get the storageLayout mapping

-After compiling a solidity contract, included among the compilation artifacts is a JSON file containing a `storageLayout` property.
+After compiling the Solidity contract you want to analyze, included among the compilation artifacts is a JSON file containing a `storageLayout` property.
 The location of this file may vary depending on which compiler you are using.
 Once you have located the output file, find the `storageLayout` property for the desired contract.
 Copy the value into a JSON file.
 This file will be read into the program and supplied to the ContractStorage constructor.
-Some sample `storageLayout` mappings (for Beanstalk) are included in this package, along with the full output file.
+Some sample `storageLayout` mappings (for Beanstalk) can be found in this repository, but are not included in the published package.

 ## Other features